cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-london.md

 dtend: 2017-06-22 00:00:00
 ---

-### BDD Kickstart London is part of CukenFest, our series of events in London over June 21st-25th.
-[Learn more](https://content.cucumber.io/cukenfest-2017)
+### Check out our 2018 edition of CukenFest London with our bolt-on BDD training course [Learn more](http://cukenfest.cucumber.io/)

 [Contact us](<mailto:sales@cucumber.io>) if you have any questions.

 # BDD Kickstart - 2 day BDD training

-BDD

 BDD Kickstart is a two-day training in the fundamentals of Behaviour-Driven Development (BDD) and Cucumber.
 Thousands of agile teams are benefiting from clearer understanding and greater collaboration between business and IT that BDD brings.